-The Code requires the accountability of all Workers.
-The Code requires Workers to report certain acts, omissions and/or failures to the Principal, the Deputy Principal, the Regional Director, or the Executive Director as prescribed.
+The Code requires the accountability of all Representatives.
+The Code requires Representatives to report certain acts, omissions and/or failures to the Principal, the Deputy Principal, the Regional Director, the Chair of Youth+, or the Executive Director as prescribed.

-Formal complaints, including breaches of the Code, must be made according to Policies; that is, a complaints process or procedure in place for Edmund Rice Education Australia and its Schools.
+Formal complaints, including breaches of the Code, must be made according to Policies;